 Clarifying Scientific Concepts

 There is a lot of confusion, propagated by various media sources, around fundamental scientific concepts and terminology.
-Colloquial uses of terms such as "theory" or "hypothesis" tend to distort the actual meanings of these terms.
+Colloquial uses of terms such as "theory" or "hypothesis" tend to distort the scientific usage of these terms.
 Scientific concepts can become trivialized as well; "your 'theory' is just as good as my 'theory'".
 I want to clarify some of this terminology because constant misuse simply confuses everyone, making it harder to distinguish between competing sources of information on social media platforms.

 Science and Pseudo-Science